The Counterfeit

 He is ignored, contained, discredited, sidelined, deprived of an audience, warned not to speak so plainly, accused of causing tension, praised in the abstract but silenced in the present.
 The truth he carries is not refuted so much as managed.
 The goal is the same as murder in principle: remove the disturbance of truth while preserving the comfort of the system it judges.

-This is why Our Lord's condemnation reaches beyond literal violence.
-The prophet is "killed" whenever his witness is made ineffective so that repentance may be postponed and the arrangement may continue.
+That is why Our Lord's condemnation reaches beyond literal violence.
+The prophet is killed whenever his witness is made ineffective so that repentance may be postponed and the arrangement may continue.

 Scripture is relentless on this point.
-Israel repeatedly rejects the prophets not because their message is unclear, but because it is too clear.1 St. Stephen asks, "Which of the prophets have not your fathers persecuted?"2 Our Lord condemns those who build the sepulchres of the prophets while sharing the spirit that killed them.3
+Israel repeatedly rejects the prophets not because their message is unclear, but because it is too clear.
+St. Stephen asks which of the prophets had not been persecuted.
+Our Lord condemns those who build the sepulchres of the prophets while sharing the spirit that killed them.

 The problem, then, is not prophetic harshness as such.
 It is the discomfort of being forced to confront reality.